kucharskimaciej/meteor-typescript-namespace/README.md

-# Namespace decorator/function for TypeScript compiled Meteor
+# Namespaces for TypeScript compiled Meteor

 A pattern to simulate namespace behaviour in Typescript.